 As we adopt more complicated consumer products, user can become anxious about use of them.
-Korukonda A. (2007) proposed that continuing education and training, for users that could be vulnerable toward computer anxiety.
+Korukonda A. (2007) outlines that continuing education and training, for users that could be vulnerable toward computer anxiety.
 Korukonda (2007) continues to note that 'molar personality values' such as Openness, Neuroticism and Agreeableness should be targeted directly to increase self-efficacy via training.

-The increasing amount of complex products has lead to the "Perpetual Novice" (Davis 1997).
+This increasing level of complex products has lead to the "Perpetual Novice" (Davis 1997).
 Where in a user will only learn a certain amount of a product or system, which can mean its use in an in-efficient manner.
 Whereas "Experts have not only mastered the system they have also know how to learn more about the product."
-(Sherman 2007) A compare this against my learning style analysis to synthesis a better "flow" (Csikszentmihalyi 1990) for the users.
+(Sherman 2007) By comparing this against my learning style analysis should allow for synthesis of better "flow" (Csikszentmihalyi 1990).